wristtattoo/jekyll-klise/_posts/2021-03-05-issue-252-5-march-2021-logos-winamp-90s-and-future-of-web-software.md

 ---
 ![Can logos change anything?
 And why do logos get changed?](/assets/uploads/issue-252.png "Can logos change anything?
 And why do logos get changed?")

-# Links of The Week ending 26 February 2021
+# Links of The Week ending 5 March 2021

 [Creativeboom - Can logos change anything?
 And why do logos get changed?](https://www.creativeboom.com/resources/can-logos-change-anything/){:title="Can logos change anything?
 And why do logos get changed?"}{:alt="Can logos change anything?
 And why do logos get changed?"}{:target="_blank"}